autogluon/autogluon/docs/tutorials/object_detection/beginner.md

 ```

 ## Tiny_motorbike dataset
 We collect a toy dataset only for detecting motorbikes in images.
-From VOC datset, 120 images are selected as our training dataset, 50 images for validation and another 50 ones for testing.
+From VOC datset, 120 images are randomly selected as our training dataset, 50 images for validation and another 50 ones for testing.
 This tiny dataset follows the same format as VOC.

-We can download this ataset, which is only 23M, by commands below.
+We can download this dataset, which is only 23M, by commands below.
 The variable `root` specifies the path to store this dataset.
 The name of unzipped folder is called `tiny_motorbike`.

 ```{.python .input}
 import os